EriChen0615/runway_for_ml/documentation/archive.md

 # runway_for_ml

-# Overview
+# Project Statement

+We recognize that despite the emergence of deep Learning frameworks such as `pytorch` and higher-level frameworks such as `pytorch lightning` that separates the concerns of data, model, training, inference, and testing.
+There are still needs for yet a higher-level framework that addresses **data preparation**, **experiments configuration**, **systematic logging**, and **working with remote GPU clusters** (e.g. HPC).
+These common, indispensable functionalities are often re-implemented for individual projects, which hurt reproducibility, costs precious time, and hinders effective communications between ML developers.

-**Runway** is a ML framework built upon `pytorch-lightning` that delivers the last-mile solution so that researchers and engineers can focus on the essentials in ML research.
-The key features are:
+We introduce **Runway**, a ML framework that delivers the last-mile solution so that researchers and engineers can focus on the essentials.
+In particular, we aim to

-1. A configurable functional **data processing pipeline** that is easy to inspect, use, and extend.
+1. Provide a **configurable data processing pipeline** that is easy to inspect and manipulate.
-2. An **experiment configuration system** to conduct experiments in different settings without changing the code.
+2. Provide an **experiment configuration system** so that it is convenient to conduct experiments in different settings without changing the code.
-3. A **systematic logging system** that makes it easy to log results and manage experiments both locally or on online platforms (e.g. weights-and-bias)
+3. Provide a **systematic logging system** that makes it easy to log results and manage experiments both locally or on online platforms (e.g. weights-and-bias)
-4. A set of tools that simplifies **training/testing on remote GPU clusters** (e.g. HPC/Multiple GPU training)
+4. Provide a set of **tools that simplifies training/testing on remote GPU clusters** (e.g. HPC/Multiple GPU training)

 With *Runway*, we hope to help ML researchers and engineers focus on the essential part of machine learning - data processing, modeling, inference, training, and evaluation.
 Our goal is to build a robust and flexible framework that gives developers complete freedom in these essential parts, while removing the tedious book-keeping.

-# Runway delivers research-ready ML pipeline
+The philosophy, if taken to the extreme, entails that every line of code should reflect a design decision, otherwise there should be a configuration or a ready-to-use tool available.

-# How to Use
+# Workflow

 ## Installation

-Install with pip: `pip install runway_for_ml` #TODO
+Install with pip: `pip install runway_for_ml`

 Alternatively, you can add runway as a submodule for more flexibility by running the following command